sklppr/releasenotes/README.md

 - add your own message,
 - include the branch name,
-- filter issues by type and
+- filter issues by type,
-- change how issues are grouped.
+- change how issues are grouped and
+- change the release notes file name.

 ## Installation